codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

 (Will try to keep this up to date.)

-DataWiki is the core feature that turns on the shared Drupal settings common for other types of datawikis.
+citygroups is the core feature that turns on the shared Drupal settings common for other types of citygroupss.
 For example, in addition to collecting crowd-sourced structured data for community groups, you can also collect social services information, information about community gardens, kitchens & farms.
 Lives here:

-### DataWiki Install Feature
+### citygroups Install Feature
-drupal/sites/all/modules/features/datawiki_install
+drupal/sites/all/modules/features/citygroups_install

 Installs all dependent core & contrib modules.
 The idea: anything that is not a feature.

-This triggers the custom datawiki module, which sets off the chain of triggering everything else.
+This triggers the custom citygroups module, which sets off the chain of triggering everything else.

-### Datawiki Module
+### citygroups Module
 Provides blocks.
-Installs Datawiki related submodules.
+Installs citygroups related submodules.

 ### citygroups_sub